GjjvdBurg/Veld/README.md

-  log           Compute the logarithm of the input stream round         Round the floating point values in the input stream cumsum        Compute the cumulative sum of the input stream
+  log           Compute the logarithm of the input stream round         Round the floating point values in the input stream cumsum        Compute the cumulative sum of the input stream product       Compute the product of values in the data stream add           Add number to values in the stream subtract      Subtract number from values in the stream multiply      Multiply values in the stream by number divide        Divide values in the stream by a number modulo        Compute the remainder of values in the stream

 plotting:
   lines         Show line plots of the input data